Anhel02/anhel02/README.md

 # Hi there, I'm Ángel Gómez González

-Hello! 👋 I'm a third-year Physics student passionate about experimentation and programming.
-This is my GitHub repository, where I share some of my projects and works related to experimental physics and programming.
+I'm a forth-year Physics student passionate about programming.
+This is my GitHub repository, where I share some of my projects and works related to physics and programming.

 ## About Me